ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

   {WARNING: }

-  * Large databases and collections may contain numerous revisions pending purging, that Enforcing Configuration will purge all at once.
+  * Large databases and collections may contain numerous revisions pending purging that Enforcing Configuration will purge all at once.
     Be aware that this operation may require substantial server resources, and time it accordingly.
   * Revisions that were created over time that no configuration currently